HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/orthodox-wizard.md

 title: Orthodox Wizard
 subtitle: Identified by your Blue Robes you are a master of magics.
 Unburdened by schools, classification, or creed, you study magic in near all it's forms.
 As a Blue Wizard you are seen as equal parts reliable and unpredictable by your piers.
 ---
-**Starting Equipment**: 1 weapon of your choice, spellbook with 2 spells, quill & ink, mumble stones.
+**Starting Equipment**: 1 weapon of your choice, spellbook, quill & ink, mumble stones.

-- You learn an additional Spell every Template.
-- **A:** Wizard Abilities, Cantrips
+- **A:** Magic User Abilities, Cantrips
 - **B**: Magic Familiarity
 - **C**: Wand Wielder
 - **D**: Signature Spell

-**Wizard Abilities**: as noted in the Wizard section of the [Classes page](https://heringtonpress.github.io/systems/olc/olc-classes/).
+**Magic User Abilities**: as noted in the Magic Users section of the [Classes page](https://heringtonpress.github.io/systems/olc/olc-classes/).

 **Cantrips**:
 - Change the colour or texture of an object smaller than a horse for 10 minutes.